Special Economic Measures (South Sudan) Regulations

 (h) any dealings with a designated person required with respect to loan repayments made to any person in Canada, or any Canadian outside Canada, for loans entered into with a designated person before that person became a designated person, and for enforcement and realization of security in respect of those loans, or payments by guarantors guaranteeing those loans.

-Marginal note:Assisting prohibited act
+Marginal note:Assisting in a prohibited activity

 Marginal note:Duty to determine